KjirvB/familySound/README.md

 A simple FastAPI app for team-based audio challenges.

 The HTML templates use the Tailwind CSS CDN for basic styling.
+Passwords are hashed using `passlib`'s `pbkdf2_sha256` algorithm so no external dependencies are required.

 ## Setup